mochihashi/memorizer/README.md

 * Edit your dictionary table in Excel, and then save this worksheet as a text file.
   1. Click "Save As" in the "File" menu to open the dialog.
-  2. In the "Save as type" box, choose to save your Excel file as "CSV (\*.csv)" or "Unicode Text (\*.txt)".
+  2. In the "Save as type" box, choose to save your Excel file as "CSV (.csv)" or "Unicode Text (.txt)".
 * Click the "select file" button in the index.html page, and select your text file.
-* Or you can directly paste your data after selecting and copying the cells in your worksheet.
+* Or you can directly paste your data (Ctrl+V) on the index.html page, after selecting and copying the cells in your worksheet.